lliendo/Radar/docs/internals.rst

 Server operation
 ----------------

-The main work of the server is splitted across three main threads :
+The main work of the server is split across three main threads :

 * RadarServer.
 * RadarServerPoller.